 - 18. The estimated costs for "WIPO Fellowships" for 2020/21 has increased by 3.1 million Swiss francs, or 45.6 per cent, compared to the 2018/19 Approved Budget.
 This increase is primarily due to the strengthening of the fellowship programs in the PCT (1.1 million Swiss francs in Program 5); Madrid (1 million Swiss francs in Program 6); WIPO Mediation and Arbitration Center (0.5 million Swiss francs in Program 7); and the Accessible Books Consortium (ABC) (0.4 million Swiss francs in Program 3 Copyright and Related Rights). - 19.
 An increase of 0.8 million, or 5.9 per cent, compared to the 2018/19 Approved Budget, can be observed under "Staff Missions".
 This increase mainly reflects increases in Program 9 (Africa, Arab, Asia and the Pacific, Latin America and the Caribbean Countries, LDC) and Program 20 (External Relations and External Offices). - 20.
-The estimated cost for "Contractual Services" in 2020/21 has increased by 4.3 million Swiss francs, or 2.4 per cent, compared to the 2018/19 Approved Budget.
-The increase is primarily driven by additional estimated costs for translation and IT initiatives for the PCT (Program 5) and Madrid Systems (Program 6), the strengthening of WIPO's Distance Learning (DL) courses (Program 11 WIPO Academy) and the implementation of the WIPO Digital Time-Stamp Service (Program 28 Information Assurance, Safety and Security).
+The estimated cost for "Contractual Services" in 2020/21 has increased by 5.1 million Swiss francs, or 2.8 per cent, compared to the 2018/19 Approved Budget.
+The increase is primarily driven by additional estimated costs for translation and IT initiatives for the PCT (Program 5) and Madrid Systems (Program 6), the strengthening of WIPO's Distance Learning (DL) courses (Program 11 WIPO Academy), the translation of WIPO Flagship Publications (Executive Summary) and WIPO global publications on substantive IP topics into all official UN languages (Program 27) and the implementation of the WIPO Digital Time-Stamp Service (Program 28 Information Assurance, Safety and Security).
 The increase is partially offset by lower hosting costs for major WIPO ICT systems following the implementation of the cloud-first strategy and the migration of existing applications to the cloud (Program 25 ICT). - 21.
 The estimated "Finance Costs" for 2020/21 have decreased by 0.6 million Swiss francs, or 37.4 per cent, compared to the 2018/19 Approved Budget.
 This decrease is primarily driven by a reclassification of fund management fees which are included within investment revenue in 2020/21 (Program 22 Program and Resource Management). - 22.
 The estimated "Premises & Maintenance" cost for 2020/21 shows an increase of 13.2 million Swiss francs, or 47.3 per cent, compared to the 2018/19 Approved Budget.
 This is primarily due to a shift of security guard costs from "Contractual Services" (Program 28 Information Assurance, Safety and Security) and higher estimated costs for software licenses and maintenance (Program 25 ICT). - 23.
 "Representation & Other Operating Expenses" in 2020/21 has increased by 0.6 million Swiss francs, or 35.4 per cent, compared to the 2018/19 Approved Budget.
 This is primarily driven by the expanded membership of the Madrid System (Program 6) and the expanding network of WIPO External Offices (Program 20 External Relations and External Offices). - 24.
 The decrease in "Equipment and Supplies" primarily reflects the expected finalization in 2018/19 of the acquisition of identity and access management technologies and information security protection mechanisms, in line with the Information Assurance Strategy (Program 28 Information Assurance, Safety and Security) and the completion of the Windows 10 migration (Program 25 ICT).